Codecademy/docs/content/general/concepts/hexadecimal/hexadecimal.md

     - 'paths/code-foundations'
 ---

-**Hexadecimal** (hex, hex numbers, or base-16) is a numeral system that uses a base of 16 as opposed to the standard decimal system, base 10.
-The two have the first ten digits in common, 0-9.
-The remaining digits 10-15 are represented by the letters A-F in base 16.
-The letters are case-insensitive.
+**Hexadecimal** (hex, hex numbers, or base-16) is a number system that uses a base of 16 as opposed to the standard decimal system, which is base 10.
+When representing a number, both number systems share the first ten digits, 0-9.
+However, for hexadecimal, the remaining digits 10-15 are represented by the letters A-F (not case sensitive)

 | Decimal   | Hex       |
 |---------- |-----------|